SemanticComputing/python-arpa-linker/README.md

                         Default is skos:prefLabel.
   --ignore [IGNORE [IGNORE ...]]
-                        Terms that should be ignored even if matched
+                        Terms that should be ignored even if matched --minngram N          The minimum ngram length that is considered a match.
+                        Default is 1.

 ```

 The arguments can also be read from a file using "@" (example arg file "arpa.args"):